If you’re getting CPU overages on GoDaddy, it means your website (and plugins) are consuming too many server resources.

 Spam comments also consume resources.
 I use Anti-Spam to block comment spam.

-7. Eliminate High CPU Plugins
+7. Remove Plugins Causing High CPU Usage

 Some plugins are known for consuming lots of server resources and will cause CPU overages.
 Too many plugins (one just 1 single high CPU plugin) can absolutely destroy your load times and bandwidth usage.
 I created an extensive list of known high CPU plugins you should avoid.